 For example, don’t give yourself all year to lose 10 pounds.
 You will lag all year and when November rolls around you will most likely not want to start a diet.

 Give yourself time but make goals with the intention of finishing them as soon as possible.
 This way you can work on a more challenging goal.

 For example, let’s say that you reach a goal of losing 10 pounds in two months.
-Now you can work on another challenging goal like “fitting into the next smaller size” of clothing.
-This way your goal shifts from weight loss to body toning.
+Now you can work on another challenging goal like “fitting into the next smaller size” of

 The Goal-Setting Process